gregcmartin/talkllm/README.md

 - Local approach
 - Docker Server approach

+## Requirements

+- macOS with Apple Silicon (for MPS acceleration)
+- Python 3.12+
+- Ollama installed and running
+- At least 16GB RAM recommended
+- SSD storage recommended for model loading

 ## Credits

 This project builds upon the excellent work done by the Hugging Face team and their speech-to-speech project.
 All original citations and acknowledgments from the base project are maintained and appreciated:

-- Silero VAD
+- Silero VAD for voice activity detection
-- Distil-Whisper
+- Distil-Whisper and LightningWhisperMLX for speech recognition
-- Parler-TTS
+- Ollama for language model inference
+- ChatTTS for speech synthesis

 For the complete list of citations and acknowledgments, please refer to the original repository.